cs4485-s25-alagar-t7/gas/docs/Weekly Reports/Week Ending 3-10.md

 		- also realized we need to figure out how to separate all the resume PDFs
 			- Idea 1: split them on the name since thats always at the top https://github.com/psolin/namecrawler
  				- convert the PDF to JSON or TXT first and then split them on the name (PDFs are not fun to work with programmatically)
-	- identified (tentatively) what parts of the resume we are going to look at and use for decisions
+	- Identified (tentatively) what parts of the resume we are going to look at and use for decisions
 		- GPA (higher = better? or threshold value = good enough?)
 		- Major
 		- Minor
 		- Classes taken
  		- Previous grader experience
-  		- seniority (based on graduation date)
+  		- Seniority (based on graduation date)
 - **Tasks For Next Week:**
-	- research software licenses to make sure I can use the code I found for resumes
+	- Research software licenses to make sure I can use the code I found for resumes
 	- Decide which resume library / tool to use
-	- local setup (incl. dockerfile) of resume parsing API
+	- Do local setup (incl. dockerfile) of resume parsing API